Anton

 intestinal trouble which poisoned his existence.
 Moreover consumptive

-patients from all over Russia
+patients from all over After the

 unfavourable winter came an exquisite warm spring, and on the 12th of April